rahulkidambi/AccSGD/README.md

 For Nets with ReLU/ELU type activations:

 (--1--) Slower convergence: There are three reasons for this to happen:
-* This could be a result of setting the learning rate too low (which parallels SGD/vanilla momentum/Nesterov's acceleration).
+* This could be a result of setting the learning rate too low (similar to SGD/vanilla momentum/Nesterov's acceleration).
 * This could be as a result of setting `kappa` to be too high.
 * The other reason could be that `xi` can be set to a very small value.